matanolabs/matano/README.md

 ## ❔ Why Matano?

 - Traditional tools used to analyze security data (SIEMs) don’t scale, and are too expensive and difficult to manage for cloud-based security teams.
-- Cybersecurity vendors lock your data in proprietary formats which make it very difficult to use outside of their product.
+- Cybersecurity vendors lock your data in proprietary formats which make it difficult to use outside of their product.
 With Matano, all your data is in open Apache Iceberg tables that can can be directly queried from different tools (AWS Athena, Snowflake, etc.) without having to copy any data.
-- Security is a Big Data problem: collecting data from your network, SaaS, and cloud environments can exceed 100TBs of data.
+- **Security is a Big Data problem**: collecting data from your network, SaaS, and cloud environments can exceed 100TBs of data.
 Security teams are forced to either not collect some data, leave data unprocessed, or build an in-house data lake to cost-effectively analyze large datasets.
 Matano helps you easily build a security data lake with all features needed for detection and response.
 - At scale, without a strategy to normalize data into a structured format, it is difficult to correlate across data sources & build effective alerts that don’t create many false positives.
 Traditional SIEM query-based rules fail to accurately identify threats.
 Matano's detection-as-code approach offers greater flexibility and help's you harden your detections over time.

-## 👀 Use cases

-- Reduce SIEM costs drastically (1/10th the cost).
-- Augment your SIEM with a security data lake for additional context during investigations
-- Easier to use cloud-native open source SIEM alternative for detection & response
-- ECS-compatible severless alternative to ELK / Elastic Security stack

 ## ❤️ Community support